What is a KPI Dashboard?

 Your KPIs overlap and influence each other.
-Displaying these alongside each other helps you see instantly which goals are being met at the expense of others.
+Displaying them alongside each other helps you see instantly which goals are being met, and which are being sacrificed at the expense of other priorities.
 You can start to play around with adjusting targets and policies, in order to be more effective overall.

-Typically, too, businesses divide their KPIs into ‘high level’ and ‘low level’ KPIs.
-These are, respectively, the big, overarching goals of the organization and narrower, departmental or individual targets.
+Typically, businesses divide their KPIs into high level and low-level KPIs.
+These are, respectively, the big, overarching goals of the organization and narrower, departmental, or individual targets.

 See it in action:

-Depending on the dashboard software you choose, you could opt to include a huge range of KPIs, from net profit, revenue growth, and churn rate, through to your ability to keep projects on time and on budget, how much revenue you earn per customer, or how much you spend onboarding each new client.
+Depending on the software you choose, your dashboard reporting could include a huge range of KPIs, from net profit, revenue growth, and churn rate, through to your ability to keep projects on time and on budget, how much revenue you earn per customer, or how much you spend onboarding each new client.

-You can also adapt your dashboard to the user’s position.
-For example, your CEO’s KPI dashboard might well be laid out very differently to that of an IT project manager or a marketing executive, according to the insights most pertinent to their role.
+You can also adapt your dashboard to the user’s requirements.
+Your CEO’s KPI dashboard might be laid out very differently from your IT project manager’s or the marketing department’s dashboards, with each highlighting the insights most relevant to their role.

 Dashboards can also make teamwork more effective and can improve collaborations.
 When everyone has access to the same dashboards to measure progress on common KPIs, your teamwork — and rate of advances — can be accelerated.